World Population Growth Charts

 Most humans do not seem to be aware of the rapidly approaching implications of this accelerating human population growth --- namely,

-DIRECT relations and INVERSE relations :
+DIRECT relations :

 The profile of the human population curve is mirrored in the curves of energy consumption, energy costs, ocean pollution, temperature rise, garbage accumulation, sewage effluent, and many other effects related to human population growth.